 - Does a few things and do them well

-Our vision for 2015 is to prioritise our resources so we become ‘healthier’ and better equipped for God’s mission.
+Our vision is to prioritise our resources so we become ‘healthier’ and better equipped for God’s mission.

 Seven Marks of a Healthy Church